 Sign up for updates about our work to

-Vodafone will bring invaluable insights into digital, retail behaviours and market trends.
-Together with Vodafone’s global leadership in connectivity, we will build lotteries that are relevant for today and ready for the future.
+Vodafone brings invaluable insights into digital, retail behaviours and market trends.
+Together with Vodafone’s global leadership in connectivity, we build lotteries that are relevant for today and ready for the future.

 Giving back lies at the heart of SAZKA Group.
 We believe in helping lotteries maximise funding, so they can support worthy causes around the world.
 From building children’s hospitals in Greece to promoting school sport in the Czech Republic, we’re always striving to support our local communities.